shaheershoaib/The_Tech_Ward/README.md

 ### Overview
  <hr>
-The Project is under construction
+The project is under construction
  <br>
  <br>